circleci/circleci-docs/jekyll/_docs/google-cloud-platform.md

 ### Python 2.7

-In order to use the `gcloud` program you will need to activate Python 2.7.
+In order to use the `gcloud` program, you will need to activate Python 2.7.

-For example, if your tests require Python version 3.5 you can specify the version required by `gcloud` in your `circle.yml` like so:
+For example, if your tests require Python 3.5, you can specify the version required by `gcloud` in your `circle.yml`:

 ```
 deployment: